-We offer three separate book discussion groups each month.
+We offer a few separate book discussion groups each month.
 New members are always welcome.
 Come once or as many times as you wish.
 Discussion titles are available at the checkout desk.
-They may also be available on CD, or as an audio or e-book download via OverDrive.
+They may also be available on CD, or as a digital audiobook or eBook via OverDrive.
 Search our catalog, or ask our Reference staff for assistance (978-921-6062 or email@example.com).

 - Main Library – Evening: held on the 3rd Tuesday of the month from 7:30-9 PM

 September 15: Rhett Butler’s People by Donald McCaig

 October 20: The Boys in the Boat by Daniel Brown